arivera12/OneLine/README.md

   - Version Tracking
   - Vibrate
   - Web Authenticator
-- In-Component user defined (persistent or by expiration date) notification alerts
-- Create a translator service inside the tool to translate resource files from one language to another
 - Chat (Cross Platform)
   - From clients to app/service representative
   - Between users
   - Groups
 - App/service representative chat with connected clients
 - User invites other users to manage profile including access permissions management
-- Confirm action by password

 ### Known Random Issues on Visual Studio